LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `failed(Goal, Seed)` with Goal being the random test that failed
 - `error(Error, Culprit)` or `error(Error, Goal, Seed)`

 The `Seed` argument is the starting seed used to generate the random tests and should be regarded as an opaque term.
 See below how to use it when testing bug fixes.
+The `error(Error, Culprit)` result only occurs when the template is not callable (e.g. a non-existing predicate) or when there's a problem with the pre-condition closure or with the label closure (e.g. a pre-condition that always fails or a label that fail to classify a generated test).

 The `Discarded` argument returns the number of generate tests that were discarded for failing to comply a pre-condition specified using the `pc/1`